csprock/bmdcluster/README.md

 <h3> Fitting the Model </h3>

-Once a `BMD` object has been instantiated, fitting the model is simply a matter of passing a data matrix (a numpy array) to the `fit` method: `BMD.fit(W)`.
+Once a `BMD` object has been instantiated, fitting the model is simply a matter of passing a data matrix (a numpy array) to the `fit` method: `model.fit(W)`.
 The array must be such that the data is contained in the rows and the features in columns.

 There are two optional arguments to the `fit` method. `verbose` is a logical flag to print the progress of the algorithm which by default is set to `0`.
 The second optional argument `return_results` is a logical flag that returns the results of the BMD algorithm.
 If set to `True`, three objects are returned, the final value of the cost function, the data cluster indicator matrix A and the feature cluster indicator matrix B.

 ````
-cost, A, B = BMD.fit(W, return_results = True)
+cost, A, B = model.fit(W, return_results = True)
 ````
 Once the model has been fit, the `get_indices` method can be used to return the indices of the points or features contained in a specified cluster (numbered starting from 0).
 For example, to get the indices of the data points contained in the second data cluster use:

 ````
-BMD.get_indices(1, 'data')
+model.get_indices(1, 'data')
 ````
 To get the indices of the features in the first feature cluster, use
 ````
-BMD.get_indices(0, 'features')
+model.get_indices(0, 'features')
 ````
 Note: unless you are using the block diagonal variant of the algorithm, there is no relationship between the data clusters and the feature clusters.
 That is, data cluster 1 and feature cluster 1 do not refer to the same cluster.